elastic/e2e-testing/.ci/README.md

     - **tags**: a Gherkin expression to filter scenarios by tag.
 It will drive the real execution of the tests, selecting which feature files and/or Cucumber tags will be added to the current test execution.
 An example could be `linux_integration` or `running_on_beats`.
 For reference, see https://github.com/cucumber/godog#tags.
 Required.
     - **platforms**: a list of platforms where the tests will be executed.
 Valid values are already declared under the `PLATFORMS` object, using the key of the platform as elements in the list.
 I.e. `["centos8_arm64", "centos8_amd64", "debian_arm64", "debian_amd64", "sles15"]`.
 Required.

+### Adding a new supported platform

+You could be insterested in adding a new operative system in a specific architecture (AMD/ARM)

+1. Look up AWS community AMIs in the Ohio (`us-east-2`) region.
+Take a note on its AMI ID and the default use, as you'll need them later on.
+2. Add a new entry in the `.e2e-platforms.yaml` file, following the same structure, as described above.
+The default user of the instance is very important, as it's used to log in in the remote machine once created by the tests.
+3. Select an AWS machine type for the new platform, using the existing platforms file as a reference.
+Our team is actively checking how much cloud resources are consumed by the tests, so please consider using a machine type that already exists.

+> If you need a machine type that is bigger or powerful, please open a discussion with us so we can understand your needs.

+4. Make sure you install the required software dependencies using Ansible.
+Please take a look at [this file](./ansible/tasks/install_deps.yml).
+You will find in it the package manager commands and specific filters for the different OS families that are supported by Ansible.

+> It's very likely that the new platform is already covered, as there are tasks for Debian/Ubuntu, CentOS (Fedora, RedHat), and Oracle Linux.

+5. Add the new supported platform to the test execution, as described above: open the [test descriptor](./.e2e-tests.yaml) and add your new platform to the scenarios you are interested in, as a new platform in the `platforms` array.

 ## Running a CI Deployment

 ### Prereqs